Netanel-Yadegaran/greeter_bot/readme.md

 Guy Shapira, Netanel Yadegaran

 ## Step 0 - Follow Previous Project
-Follow the guidelines here: https://github.com/arielweizman1/Turtlebot-Autonomous-Navigation-using-Lidar-JetsonNano-and-ROS
+This project is a continuation of a previous project by Ariel Weizman and Shir Erdreich.
+Follow their guidelines here: https://github.com/arielweizman1/Turtlebot-Autonomous-Navigation-using-Lidar-JetsonNano-and-ROS

 You should know how to use the LIDAR, rviz, how to map a room, navigate using a keyboard, and send the robot to a point.